 - 2 cups all purpose flour

 - 2 teaspoons vanilla

 - Preheat oven to 325 degrees.

 - Combine apples, brown sugar and cinnamon in a large bowl, set aside.

 - Melt butter and pour into a 9 x 13-inch baking pan.

 - In a large mixing bowl, add flour and sugar, stir together.
 Add milk and vanilla and stir until smooth.
-Add baking powder, stirring until all combined.
+Add baking powder, stirring just until combined.
+Doi not overmix.

 - Pour batter over melted butter, do not stir.
 Pour apples evenly over batter and butter.
 Once again do not stir.